falconair/ProgrammingForAnalytics/README.md

 #### Additional steps:
 1. Install a _Graphical_ interface to Git from this website: https://desktop.github.com/
 2. [Windows users only] Create or edit a file called `.profile` in your home directory (c:\Users\your_username\\.profile) and add a new line containing the word `cd`

-## Install Visual Studio _Code_
-Please install Visual Studio _Code_ from website: https://code.visualstudio.com/

-Although we will mostly use Jupyter to edit code, VS Code is extremely handy for python developers

 #### Additional steps:
 Install Python extensions from https://marketplace.visualstudio.com/items?itemName=ms-python.python (visit that page and click "Install")